joehrz/Generative_3DNet/README.md

 **BI-Net** aims to generate high-quality 3D point clouds while preserving fine structural details.
 The model has two main components:

 - **Autoencoder**:
-  \- Encodes an input point cloud \( N \times 3 \) to a latent code and reconstructs it, typically measured via EMD or Chamfer.
+  \- Encodes an input point cloud to a latent code and reconstructs it, typically measured via EMD or Chamfer.
 - **WGAN-GP**:
   \- A generator produces synthetic point clouds from random latent vectors, while the discriminator distinguishes between real and generated clouds.
 We employ **gradient penalty** for stable training.
   \- An additional **NNME** loss helps ensure uniform point coverage.